 1. Children in this age group usually don't have access to devices.
 And since we're building a mobile product, it makes sense to get parents on board.

-2. Our goal is to "make children learn better", and we know that parents will back this goal more than everyone else.
-This should allow us to get adoption.
+2. Our goal is to "make children learn better," and we know that parents support this goal more than anyone else.
+This should allow us to obtain adoption.

-3. Most decisions in a child's life at this age are made by parents, and that is another reason to focus on parents.
+3. At this age, parents make most decisions in a child's life, which is another reason to focus on parents.

-This is where it gets really tricky (at least for me.)
+This is where it gets tricky (at least for me.)

 In this step, we're required to practice what many call user empathy.
-We're required to think of what problems the selected users face, and which one of them is the biggest.
+We're required to think of the problems the selected users face and which one is the biggest.

-I am not a parent, I am not a 1st to 5th grader any more, I am not a teacher or school staff.
-So for me to truly know the problems that any of these people face is tough.
+I am not a parent, I am not a 1st—to 5th grader anymore, and I am not a teacher or school staff member.
+So, it is tough for me to truly know the problems that any of these people face.

-So what do we do to empathise with the users in such cases?
+So, how do we empathize with the users in such cases?

-If we don't have the time or the resources (which in most cases we don't), then we can do this: think of a typical user journey, break it down into simple steps, and identify potential pains that users might face in each of the steps.
+If we don't have the time or resources (which, in most cases, we don't), we can do this: think of a typical user journey, break it down into simple steps, and identify potential pains that users might face in each step.

 While I am not a primary or secondary user in this scenario, I know many people who are.
 I also know the general state of schools and education in Delhi.
-And for this step, I am going to use all of my existing knowledge to create a long drawn use journey.
+For this step, I am going to use all of my existing knowledge to create a long-drawn use journey.

-Reminder: product sense requires us to work with limited and ambiguous information to create a meaningful solution.
-And this step is the perfect example of how that can be done.
+Reminder: Product sense requires us to work with limited and ambiguous information to create a meaningful solution.
+This step is the perfect example of how that can be done.

 Let's see what I can think of in this situation.

-As next step, I thought about the different steps in the parent's journey wrt their child, and this is what I came up with.:
+As the next step, I thought about the different steps in the parents' journey with their child, and this is what I came up with.:

 As a parent: